huntdatacenter/about/pages/index.md

       Scientific suite allows research centers and large-scale efforts both flexibility and control over large and diverse research portfolios.

 overview_by_role:
-  title: 'Overview by role'
+  title: 'Solutions by role'
-  subtitle: 'Read about the solutions from your own perspective.'
+  subtitle: 'Read about our solutions from your own perspective.'
 roles:
   - title: Scientist
     href: /roles/scientist/